veraison/services/deployments/docker/README.md

 ## Deployment Composition

 The deployment exists on its own Docker network.
-Each of the three services runs in its own container.
+Each of the services runs in its own container.
 Service logs and VTS stores reside inside docker volumes, independent of any container.

 ![deployment composition](./misc/veraison-docker-deployment.png)